joel-simon/coral-growth/README.md

 ### rand

 A rand script for visualizing the growth of a random coral.
 Useful for debugging.
-Useful for profilling if run with --show 0.
+Useful for profiling if run with --show 0.

 ```
 usage: rand [-h] [--steps STEPS] [--show SHOW] [--net NET]